googleforgames/open-match-docs/site/content/en/docs/Installation/setup_gke.md

 ---
-title: "Setup Google Kubernetes Engine"
+title: "Create a GKE Cluster"
 linkTitle: "Setup GKE"
 weight: 1
 description: >
-  Follow these steps to create a Google Kubernetes Engine (GKE) cluster in Google Cloud Platform (GCP).
+  Steps to create a Google Kubernetes Engine (GKE) cluster in Google Cloud Platform (GCP).
 ---
-# Create a GKE Cluster

 Below are the steps to create a GKE cluster in Google Cloud Platform.